pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Look Up My Pennsylvania Driving Record?

-PennDOT is charged with processing requests for the state driving records.
-Members of the public may obtain various kinds of driving records depending on its intended use.
-Requestors may request their basic driving record (which excludes accidents or violations), accident history, traffic violation information or full driving history (which includes ticket/citation history).
+PennDOT is charged with processing requests for state driving records.
+Members of the public may obtain various kinds of driving records depending on their intended use.
+Requestors may request their basic driving record (which excludes accidents or violations), accident history, traffic violation information, or full driving history (which includes ticket/citation history).

 Pennsylvania driving record requests may be made online, in person, or via mail.
-Online queries require the requestor to make their order using the Driver Record Printing Page of PennDOT.
-To order a record, the requesting party must provide the subject’s date of birth, Pennsylvania driver’s license number and the last 4 digits of their social security number.
+Online queries require the requestor to make their order using the PennDOT Driver Record Printing Page.
+To order a record, the requesting party must provide the subject's date of birth, Pennsylvania driver's license number, and the last four digits of their social security number.
 All requests are validated by the payment of the required fee, without which the order will not be processed.

-In-person and mail driving record requests may be made by completing the Request for Driver Information.
-The completed form must then be enclosed along with the indicated fees must then be delivered to the local PennDOT office.
+Driving record requests may be made in person or by mail by completing the Request for Driver Information.
+The completed form, along with the indicated fees, must then be enclosed and delivered to the local PennDOT office.

 How to Recover Lost Traffic Tickets in Pennsylvania